ZeanQin/zeanqin.github.io/content/articles/c-sharp-mstestv2.md

    * Run this test method after each and every test method runs.
    */
    [TestCleanup]
-   public void LifeCycleInit() {}
+   public void LifeCycleClean() {}

    /*
-   * Run this code after all test methods have finished running.
+   * Run this code after all test methods in this class have finished running.
    *
    * This method has to be static and accepts the TestContext object as parameter.
    */
    [ClassCleanup]
-   public static void LifeCycleClassInit(TestContext context) {}
+   public static void LifeCycleClassClean(TestContext context) {}

    /*
-   * Run this method after all test methods in this assembly have finished running.
+   * Run this method after all test methods in this assembly (i.e. project) have finished running.
    *
    * The method has to be static and passes the TestContext object as parameter.
    */
    [AssemblyCleanup]
-   public static void AssemblyCleanup(TestContext context) {}
+   public static void AssemblyClean(TestContext context) {}

    [TestMethod]
    public void Test1() {}